kizito9898/IT-Documentation/Ticketing-Systems/ServiceNow-Ticketing.md

 - Updated my **Work Notes**.
 ![Screenshot](images/screenshot220.jpg)
   - For every step and interaction taken with the user, this should be documented.
-  - Add a Resolve note to close the ticket as issue
+  - Add a Resolve note to close the ticket as issue has been resolved
+![Screenshot]
   - **Chat logs** can be used for internal purposes.
 ---
 ## Performance Problem with Wi-Fi